Visual Transformers with Primal Object Queries for Multi-Label Image Classification: Experiments

 \subsection{Ablation}

-All the ablation studies are done on MS-COCO dataset.
-All the experiments are repeated three times and the final result is the average of the three experiments.
-For validation we use 25\% of the training data and the rest as train set.
+All the ablation studies are done on MS-COCO dataset. and are repeated three times.
+The final result is the average of the three experiments.
+For validation we use 25\% of training data and the rest as train set.
 The snapshot that gives the highest score on the validation set is evaluated on the test set.
 The input image size is 288.
 Unless stated otherwise, the used transformer model is the aligned model.

 In Table~\ref{tab:ablation1}, LSTM and transformer models with different encoder and decoder layers are compared.
 The LSTM model is trained with an orderless loss~\cite{yazici2020orderless} and has the same backbone and hidden size as the transformer model.
 From the results it can be seen that adding encoder layers does not yield any significant improvement.
 When we evaluate the attention maps generated by the self-attention module in the encoder, unlike in~\cite{carion2020end}, the encoder does not separate instances which is not crucial for multi-label classification unlike for object-detection.
 On the other hand, more decoder layers do lead to improvement in the recall metric.
+Moreover, our transformer model slightly increases the total number of parameters and computational cost ($55.2$M and $27.1$ GFLOPS) compared to the backbone model ($44.6$M and $25.9$ GFLOPS).

 In Table~\ref{tab:trans_lstm}, we compare the performance of the LSTM and transformer model (the one with one encoder and two decoder layers) on images that have different number of labels.
 The values are the subtraction of average LSTM scores from average transformer scores.
 When the number of labels increases, the transformer model misses fewer classes that leads to fewer false negatives and higher recall.
-This phenomenon can be observed in Figure~\ref{fig:attention}.

-In Table~\ref{tab:ablation2}, aligned and exhaustive models (one encoder and two decoder layers) are compared.
-The results of the models are comparable.
-However, for the comparison with the state-of-the-art models, we will use the aligned model.
-It is a more compact model and the overhead cost of the alignment step (0.9 ms per image) is negligible.